x01Jin/discord-games-launcher/docs/user/getting-started.md

 ### Performance

 - The launcher runs dummy processes with minimal CPU usage
-- Each dummy process uses ~1-2 MB RAM
+- Each dummy process uses ~10-20 MB RAM (GUI window)
 - No impact on gaming performance
+- Adding games is instant (copy-based, no compilation)

 ### Discord Status

 - Discord must be running to see the status
-- Status appears within seconds of starting a game
+- Status appears within ~15 seconds of starting a game
 - Some games may take longer for Discord to detect
 - Status clears when you stop the game or close Discord